stucchio/Homepage/content/medical_tourism.md

 In spite of our best efforts, things got worse.
 In spite of the rest and pills, things progressed to the point that I was unable to sit at all.
 The next step in treatment was a [Selective Nerve Root Block](http://www.spinesurgery.com/pain-management/selective-nerve-root-block) - an injection of cortisone into the disk and nerve area.
 The goal is to reduce the swelling of the disk and lower the pressure.

 As always, I was told the price (10,000rs or $160) before the procedure.
 I scheduled the procedure for the next day and made a quick trip to the ATM.
-On the day of the injection, things were pretty simple.
+On the day of the injection things were pretty simple.
 As before there was no paperwork - just show my receipt and wait for the doctor to arrive.
 The hospital was clean and modern - more or less exactly what you'd expect in the US.
-The only noticeable difference difference is that - in the US, only the doctors would be Indian.
+The only noticeable difference difference is that in the US, only the doctors would be Indian.

 I didn't feel great after the injection, but the pain substantially decreased the next day.
 Overall, things were looking good.
 I felt no pain, I resumed exercise, things seemed to be moving well.